yduf/yduf.github.io/_posts/2025-05-07-error-handling.md

 title: Error Handling
 published: true
 tags: error-handling
+excerpt_separator: <!--more-->
 ---
-> Checking for errors after every line (like in Go) is the worst... `try/catch` gives you a complete stacktrace.
+> Checking for errors after every line (like in Go) is the worst... <!--more--> `try/catch` gives you a complete stacktrace.
 That stacktrace is often more valuable than the error message itself. - [HN](https://news.ycombinator.com/item?id=43752439)

 - [In Javascript](https://meowbark.dev/Better-error-handling) / [HN](https://news.ycombinator.com/item?id=43746229)